 - Approval letters from the appropriate institutional oversight committees (e.g. IRB, Environmental Health and Safety and/or IACUC) must be attached to the Certification of Regulated Research.
 Letters from the Principal Investigator of the Laboratory attesting to appropriate approvals will not be accepted.

-- New!
-Studies that culture multidrug resistant organisms (e.g. MRSA, VISA/VRSA, VRE, CRE, ESBLs, fungi with known resistance to antifungal agents) require Institutional Biosafety Committee (IBC) approval, BSL-2 containment , and should be completed in a regulated research institution
+- New in 2019!
+Studies that culture multidrug resistant organisms (e.g. MRSA, VISA/VRSA, VRE, CRE, ESBLs, fungi with known resistance to antifungal agents) require Institutional Biosafety Committee (IBC) approval, BSL-2 containment , and should be completed in a Regulated Research Institution

-- New!
+- New for 2019!
 Projects involving Recombinant DNA (rDNA) technologies.
 Genome editing studies that include alteration of germline cells must be completed in a BSL-2 laboratory and approved by the Institutional Biosafety Committee (IBC).

 - The student is responsible for selecting an appropriate category in which to enter the project.